Making UPS Accessible to All

 UPS policy prohibits subjecting employees or applicants to harassment, intimidation, threats, coercion, or discrimination because they have engaged in or may engage in (1) filing a complaint, (2) assisting or participating in an investigation, compliance review, hearing, or any other activity related to the administration of UPS affirmative action programs or equal opportunity practices, (3) opposing any practice made unlawful by Section 503 or VEVRAA or any other law or regulation protecting disabled individuals or covered veterans, or (4) exercising any other right protected by Section 503 or VEVRAA or their implementing regulations.

-The Corporate Workforce Planning Manager has overall responsibility for the Affirmative Action Program and the District Human Resources Manager has direct responsibility for implementing and monitoring individual plans and local aspects of the Program.
-It must be understood however, that our Affirmative Action Program and the treatment of our people in a fair and impartial manner are integral parts of the responsibilities assigned to each of us.
-Our written Affirmative Action Programs for individuals with disabilities and veterans are available for review by applicants and employees by appointment with the District Human Resources Manager, who generally can be reached between 9:00 a.m. and 4:00 p.m.
+Our Affirmative Action Program and the treatment of our people in a fair and impartial manner are integral parts of the responsibilities assigned to each of us.
+Our written Affirmative Action Programs for individuals with disabilities and veterans are available for review by applicants and employees by appointment with the District Human Resources Manager, who generally can be reached between 9 a.m. and 4 p.m

 What is UPS’s pay transparency policy?